Epub vs PDF in 2026: Which Format for Your Self-Published Book? (Complete Guide)

 Using a PDF for ebooks: some platforms accept PDFs as ebooks, but the result is unreadable on an e-reader.
 PDF is not suited to variable display.

-Confusing print-ready PDF and reading PDF: a print-ready PDF has asymmetric margins, crop marks, and is optimised for 300 DPI printing.
-A reading PDF has screen-appropriate margins and optimised file size.
+Confusing print-ready PDF and reading PDF: a print-ready PDF has asymmetric margins (wider inner margin for binding), crop marks (optional), and is optimised for 300 DPI printing.
+A reading PDF has screen-appropriate margins (symmetric) and optimised file size.
 They are two different files with different settings.

 Format Choice Checklist

-• Book type: pure text (epub-friendly) or complex layout (PDF-friendly)?
+- Book type: pure text (reflowable epub) or complex layout (FXL or PDF)?

 FAQ

 Yes, since 2022.
 KDP converts the epub to Kindle format internally.
-You no longer need to convert your epub to MOBI to publish on Amazon.
+You no longer need to convert your epub to MOBI to publish on Amazon Kindle.
+Just upload the epub directly.

 Can I submit a PDF to Amazon KDP for an ebook?